wolfgangmeyers/bloxcode/readme.md

 ## Limitations

-* Only server scripts are supported, no local scripts
-* All scripts are saved in ServerStorageService
 * Only a tiny subset of the roblox api is currently implemented

 ## Can I help make Bloxcode better?